 If the Scroll Document you want to add to a Scroll Viewport site has custom restrictions you will need to add the user Scroll Viewport for Confluence Cloud in the Restrictions Manager.

-If you’re using Confluence Page restrictions on pages these will restrict the app from reading those pages - unless the app user is added for reading there as well.
+If you’re using Confluence Page restrictions on pages these will restrict the app from reading and writing on those pages - unless the app user is added for viewing and editing there as well.